zhangxuying1004/RSTNet/README.md

 #### Acknowledgements
 Thank Cornia _et.al_ for their open source code [meshed-memory-transformer ](https://github.com/aimagelab/meshed-memory-transformer), on which our implements are based.
-Thank Jiang _et.al_ for the significant discovery in visual representation [2] and their open source code [grid-feats-vqa ](https://github.com/facebookresearch/grid-feats-vqa), which have given us a lot of inspiration.
+Thank Jiang _et.al_ for the significant discovery in visual representation [2], which has given us a lot of inspiration.